-How to find a workplace experience
+How to find a work based learning experience

-Workplace experiences can help you make informed decisions for a fulfilling work and life.
+Work based learning can help you make informed decisions for a fulfilling work and life.

 Participating in a variety of experiences will increase your understanding of the workplace and give a sneak peek of what your future could look like.